GPCRmd/gpcrmd-docs/source/workbench.rst

 This tool is used to calculate the distance between atom pairs across the different frames of a trajectory, and therefore across time.
 To calculate a distance, you need to indicate the pair or pairs of atoms you are interested in.
 This can be done in different ways:

-* Select a pair of atoms at the viewer screen by clicking on them and, afterwards, **importing the created distances** with the blue arrow button.
+* Select a pair of atoms at the viewer screen by clicking on them and, afterward, **importing the created distances** with the blue arrow button.
 * Indicate the desired atom pairs manually, by selecting "Compute distance between" **atoms** and inputting a pair of atom indices at the text input fields.
 * Indicate the desired atom pairs manually, by selecting "Compute distance between" **residues** and indicating the residue, chain and atom name you are interested in.
 The residue number and chain name must be indicated according to the NGL selection language (ex.
 50:P), and the atom name selected from the droplist.

 It is also necessary to select the trajectory that will be used for the calculation.
 Finally, just click at **Compute**.
-Only atom pairs which are marked with a green checkmark will be considered, since the absence of a checkmark indicates an error in the input (only numbers are allowed).
+Only atom pairs that are marked with a green checkmark will be considered, since the absence of a checkmark indicates an error in the input (only numbers are allowed).
 The result will appear as a plot of distance by time or by frame, which can be downloaded as an image.
-It is also possible to download the data obtained as a csv file.
+It is also possible to download the data obtained as a CSV file.
 Moreover, the distances calculated can be displayed at the viewer screen, in the colors indicated at the plot legend.
 Such distance representations can be deactivated by deselecting the "Display distance" checkbox.

 RMSD
 =====

 This tool computes the RMSD of all the conformations in a target trajectory to a reference conformation.
 It is necessary to indicate the trajectory to be used and the frames to be considered.
 Also, a reference frame of a given trajectory.
 It is possible to chose which atoms are going to be considered in the calculation: only alpha carbons, non-hydrogen protein atoms, protein C-alpha, etc. As in the case of distance analysis, the result will be shown in a plot (RMSD by time or by frame).
-It is possible to download the plot as an image or all the obtained data as a csv file.
+It is possible to download the plot as an image or all the obtained data as a CSV file.

 Water volume distribution
 ==========================